rticommunity/connextdds-py/README.md

 ## Building for development
 To build for development (i.e. modifying the code for the Python API itself), you must have the `wheel` package installed.
-You also need all of the enviornment variables that you need for the regular install.
+You also need all of the environment variables required for the regular install.
 If you already have an install of any form, run
 `pip3 uninstall rti -y`